infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 4) potential_inclusion_link.csv - Each row shows the available evidence base of a systematic review report.
 5) systematic_review_inclusion_criteria.csv - Each row is the inclusion criteria of a systematic review report.
 6) Supplementary Reference List.pdf - Each item is a bibliographic record of a systematic reviewreport/included primary study article.
+7) inclusion_net_edges_trinquart.csv - Each row represents an inclusion from a systematic review report to an article.

 COLUMN HEADER EXPLANATIONS
 1) article_list.csv: ID - Numeric ID of the paper